 In order to truly tailor the customer experience and foster technology efficiency in an ever-evolving marketplace, a best-of-breed approach provides a more suitable solution for businesses to stay ahead of the competition, customer demands and market fluctuations.
 That's why best-of-breed is one of the tenets of composable commerce.

 Microservices vs. Packaged Business Capabilities (PBCs)

 While monolithic platforms are built on a single codebase, microservices-based architectures split an application into smaller, independent, loosely coupled components.
 Each of these microservices undertakes a specific and granular process without depending on other services.
 On the other hand, packaged business capabilities (PBCs) are applications or services developed around a particular business function, usually grouping multiple microservices to address a specific business capability.

 For example, product variants, attributes and categories are independent but loosely coupled microservices that deliver business functionality and communicate via APIs.
-Together, they form a PBC commonly known as Product Catalog.
+Together, they form a PBC or component commonly known as Product Catalog.

 In a nutshell, PBCs are an efficient way to organize your microservices based on your business needs, simplifying operations without jeopardizing flexibility.